edgelesssys/marblerun.sh/content/docs/reference/cli.md

 ## Command `uninstall`

-  Remove Marblerun from your kubernetes cluster.
+  Remove Marblerun from your Kubernetes cluster.
   This command will remove all resources added by the installation command.

   **Usage**